 Pecan Pie Bars have a rich buttery shortbread crust and a gooey pecan pie filling.
 Bursting with pecan flavor, these dessert bars are absolutely delicious and a pecan pie lovers’ dream!

 Pecan pie is one of our family’s favorite holiday pies!
 (Who am I kidding, we love pecan pie year-round.)
-My hubby even makes it a habit to grab those little individually wrapped pecan pies found near the checkout lanes at the grocery store every time he sees them.
+My hubby even makes it a habit to grab those little individually wrapped pies found near the checkout lanes at the grocery store every time he sees them.
 He is definitely someone who can not shop on an empty stomach, lol.

 Pecan Pie Bars

 A typical southern US dessert, pecan pie is most often served during the holidays.
-This Delicious Pecan Pie Bars recipe takes the traditional pecan pie ingredients but bakes them up as bars.
+This delicious Pecan Pie Bars recipe takes the traditional pecan pie ingredients but bakes them up as bars.